HPV-positive oropharyngeal cancer: Deintensification

 No new guidelines dealing specifically with HPV+OPC have yet been developed, outside of clinical trials.
 Indirect data suggests the efficacy of less intense treatment.
 A retrospective analysis of advanced (N+) HPV+OPC suggested 96% 5-year local control with de-intensified radiation of 54 Gy and concurrent cisplatin based chemotherapy.
 The conclusions of the above pair of similar phase II trials have been supported by several other phase II trials.
 A prospective trial (ECOG 1308) demonstrated similar locoregional control with 54 Gy, and another study, a high pathological complete response rate at 60 Gy.
 The Quarterback trial (Note: NCT01706939 – see Talk) showed comparable outcomes between 56 and 70 Gy. and was followed by Quarterback 2, comparing 50 to 56 Gy.
 (Note: NCT02945631 – see Talk) Similarly, the Optima trial showed good disease control with doses between 45 and 50 Gy.
 Ongoing studies, following the experience of the Mayo Clinic trial (MC1273), such as that the Memorial Sloan Kettering Cancer Center are exploring doses as low as 30Gy.
 (Note: NCT03323463 – see Talk) These studies all used well below the previous standard dose of 70 Gy.
 Since long-term toxicity is associated with radiation dose, determining the efficacy of lower and hence less morbid doses of radiation is a priority, since many HPV+ patients can be expected to have long-term survival.
+Recent commentary has highlighted investigational strategies that use tumor-intrinsic genomic measures of radiosensitivity, in particular the Genomic Adjusted Radiation Dose (GARD) framework to help identify patients with HPV-positive oropharyngeal cancer who may be suitable for radiation de-escalation.